Procedure: Network operations and domain naming

 - registration of the University domain name anu.edu.au with auDA

-- ensuring compliance with relevant legislation, in particular, the provisioning of WAN radio links and compliance in relation to carriage of third party traffic
+- ensuring compliance with relevant legislation, in particular, the provisioning of wide area network radio links and compliance in relation to carriage of third party traffic

 - approving and allocating non-ANU entities with sufficient University IP addresses